Ryzza Mae Dizon: Career

 In September 2013, two separate incidents involving Dizon prompted the Movie and Television Review and Classification Board (MTRCB) to call a mandatory conference to explain “scenes allegedly insensitive and unfriendly to children,” in the programs Eat Bulaga! and The Ryzza Mae Show.
 The board deemed that the incidents "palpably violate the dignity of the child".
 Following the conference, the MTRCB stated that broadcaster GMA Network and producer TAPE, Inc. has acknowledged lapses in the scenes of concern and representatives have reached an agreement with the board to cooperate and set guidelines in protecting Dizon on her own talk show and in the noontime variety show.

-On December 25, 2013, Dizon appeared alongside James "Bimby" Aquino-Yap, Kris Aquino and Vic Sotto in My Little Bossings.
+On December 25, 2013, Dizon appeared alongside Bimby Aquino Yap, Kris Aquino and Vic Sotto in My Little Bossings.
 In spite of criticism directed at the plot and its use of product placement, the film was a financial success at the 2013 Metro Manila Film Festival, earning first place at the box office.
 My Little Bossings was later followed by the fantasy-action anthology film My Big Bossing alongside Vic Sotto and Marian Rivera in December 2014.

 In 2015, Dizon played the lead role in the comedy-drama series Princess in the Palace produced by TAPE, Inc. together with Ice Seguerra and Eula Valdez, also starring Boots Anson-Roa, Ciara Sotto, Marc Abaya, and Joey Paras.
 This also marked Dizon's first starring role in a teleserye.
 Princess in the Palace was later replaced by Calle Siete, of which Dizon also starred in.